Niagara-on-the-Lake: Tourism

 The town is home to the Shaw Festival, Canada's second largest producing theatre and a repertory company featuring the works of George Bernard Shaw, his contemporaries, or plays about his era (1856–1950), running from April to December.
-The festival operates four theatres in the centre of town: the Festival, The Jackie Maxwell Studio, The Royal George, and the Court House theatre.
+The festival operates four theatres in the centre of town: the Festival, The Jackie Maxwell Studio, The Royal George, and the Court House Theatre.
 The Festival produces over 750 performances annually, featuring its lauded repertory ensemble and employs over 520 artists, artisans and artsworkers locally.

 Along the Niagara Parkway is RiverBrink Art Museum in Queenston.
-It is home to a collection of over 1,400 artworks and artefacts by Canadian and international artists, assembled by Samuel E. Weir.
+It is home to a collection of over 1,400 artworks and artifacts by Canadian and international artists assembled by Samuel E. Weir.
 Completed in 1970, the building features Georgian-style architecture, including a mansard roof and gabled windows.
-It served as Weir's country residence, and was converted into an art museum following his death in 1981.
+It served as Weir's country residence and was converted into an art museum following his death in 1981.

 Niagara-on-the-Lake is home to many shops, restaurants, wineries, and a growing number of breweries.
 Historic Old Town is a popular shopping and dining destination.
-In 2014, Niagara-On-The-Lake also opened an open-air outlet mall, the Outlet Collection at Niagara, which is Canada's largest open-air outlet mall (Outlet Collection at Niagara).
+In 2014, Niagara-on-the-Lake also opened an open-air outlet mall, the Outlet Collection at Niagara, which is Canada's largest open-air outlet mall.

 Film location shooting

-Films that have used Niagara-on-the-lake as a filming location include:
+Films that have used Niagara-on-the-Lake as a filming location include: